jahvon/gmail-exporter/README.md

-# Gmail to Google Sheets - Sender Collection
+# Gmail to Google Sheets Exporter

 This script allows you to fetch email data from your Gmail account and store it in a Google Sheets document.
 The script is written in Go and uses the Gmail API and Google Sheets API for integration.